voxpupuli/beaker/docs/concepts/glossary.md

 ## Coordinator

 The Coordinator is the system on which Beaker itself is run.
 In many environments this will be a local host, typically a developer's primary machine.
-Used instead of [Master](#master) to avoid confusion.
+Used instead of Master to avoid confusion (see [Roles](/docs/concepts/roles_what_are_they.md)).

 ## System Under Test